giantswarm/linkerd-control-plane-app/README.md

 ```

-When installing through the Giant Swarm web UI, you'll need to apply the above labels and annotations manually.
+When installing via the Giant Swarm web UI, you'll need to apply the above labels and annotations manually.

 ### Step 4: After deployment